stefanbu/WIISEL-SApp/README.md

 - ACREO AB, Sweden

-The project was finished in April 2015.
+The project finished in April 2015.
 A video with more details can be found here: https://youtu.be/mhZadYQ8rH4

-The code in this repository contains the complete souce code for project's included smart phone (Android OS, Nexus 4).
+The code in this repository contains the complete souce code for the smart phone (Android OS, Nexus 4).
 The app can be used on most smart phones with Android 4.4 and higher, with only slightly changes.

 Hardware requirements:
-- >8GB RAM
+- >8GB Storage
-- Blue Tooth Low Energy protocol
+- BlueTooth Low Energy protocol
 - 3 axis - acceleration and gyroscope sensors

 Contact for the mobile app: